 - The wiki incorporates “push” tactics to proactively remind experts to verify content is still accurate

-- A way to enable your experts to update content whle working in Slack
+- A way to enable your experts to update content while working in Slack

 There you have it.
-Now that you understand why traditional wiki's are not effective and what to look for in a Slack wiki, we hope you are armed with everything you need to effectively evaluate potential solutions.
-Need some more inspiration?
-Check out our video below that runs through the pros and cons of some of the most talked about Slack wiki's.
+Now that you understand why traditional wikis are not effective and what to look for in a Slack wiki, we hope you are armed with everything you need to effectively evaluate potential solutions.